Key takeaways:

 - Broccoli and cauliflower

-Omega-3 fatty acids (EPA and DHA) are converted in the body into special molecules that actively reduce inflammation (4).
-Studies show that 2-3 servings of fatty fish per week can significantly lower inflammation levels (4, 5).
+Omega-3 fatty acids (EPA and DHA) are converted in the body into special molecules that actively resolve inflammation (4).
+Studies show: 2-3 servings of fatty fish per week can significantly lower inflammation levels (4, 5).

 Best sources: